List of universities in Syria

 This is a list of universities in Syria including public, private, military and police institutions.

 Public universities and colleges

-As of 2018, there are 8 public universities, 1 colleges, 1 virtual university, in addition to 6 higher institutes in Syria, owned by the government.
+As of February 2025, there are 10 public universities, 1 virtual public university, in addition to 9 higher institutes in Syria, owned by the government.

+In addition to that, as of 2022, there are 3 public universities and one academy in the areas controlled by the Democratic Autonomous Administration of North and East Syria that are owned by the Autonomous Administration but not the Syrian government.